syncthing/docs/users/config.rst

         Pull files ordered by modification time; oldest and newest first respectively.

+    disabled
+        Pull order is ignored when folder type is send only.

     Note that the scanned files are sent in batches and the sorting is applied only to the already discovered files.
 This means the sync might start with a 1 GB file even if there is 1 KB file available on the source device until